securITymania/SubPresumption/README.md

 # SubPresumption v1.0
 #### This is a just basic subdomain takeover enumeration tool.
 This tool reduces the time spend to check subdomain takeover for the BugBounty hunters.
-The tool shows the CNAME records for the 404 subdomains and gives an idea to the Bounter.
+The tool shows the CNAME records for the "HTTP 404" subdomains and gives an idea to the Bounter.

 ## Features
   * __Multi Thead Requests__